 - Excess mucus and saliva produced during teething

-Ear infections are also more likely if a child spends a lot of time drinking from a sippy cup or bottle while lying on his or her back.
-However, getting water in the ears will not cause an acute ear infection, unless the eardrum has a hole from a previous episode.
+Ear infections are also more likely in children who spend a lot of time drinking from a sippy cup or bottle while lying on their back.
+Milk may enter the eustachian tube, which may increase the risk of an ear infection.
+Getting water in the ears will not cause an acute ear infection unless the eardrum has a hole in it.

-- Attending daycare (especially those with more than 6 children)
+- Attending day care (especially centers with more than 6 children)

 - Changes in altitude or climate

 - Family history of ear infections